 Obviously, that’s the strength of 1-on-1 voice lessons in which student gets feedback from the voice teacher directly.
 That is the quickest way to make adjustments and progress.

-For an online singing program like this, it is still possible to evaluate the students voices through video and audio recordings sent to the platform.
+For an online singing program like this, it is still possible to evaluate the students’ voices through video and audio recordings sent to the platform.
 The instructors could then give their feedback with a video or audio recording.

-3. Extremely low monthly membership fee.
+3. Extremely low price.

 You might think, “how could that be a weakness?”
 In my humble opinion, it definitely is.

 For instance, setting the price at $40 for unlimited access to the entire training platform sends the message to potential students that the content is not that valuable, and they don’t really have to take the program too seriously.